fsleucht/TrainDispatchSystem/README.md

 STUDENT ID = 10055

 ## Project description
 The project is designed to be a train dispatch system.
-The system is designed to be used on one station, in the duration of one day.
+The system is designed to be used on one station, during one day.
 The system is presented to the user as a menu in the terminal.
-From here the person responsible for the managing train departures can do the following:
+From here the person responsible for managing train departures can do the following:
 - Show a departure table
 - Add a departure to the system
 - Assign a train to a departure